If you deal with chemical sensitivities, I do not use harsh chemicals or artificial fragrances.

-FYI, if you want more than 3 campers, there is room on the trillium, the hammock below the treetent for 3 additional campers.
+FYI, if you want more than 3 campers, PLEASE ASK ME.
+There is room on the trillium to sleep, the lower level of the treetent for an 3 additional campers.
 There is also a shelter with mosquito netting where a tent could be staked.
 Please see photos.
 Please feel free to reach out to me if you want to increase the number of people staying in your group.

 DISCLAIMER: WHILE WE HAVE MADE EVERY EFFORT TO MAKE EVERYTHING AS SAFE AS POSSIBLE, YOU ARE CAMPING HERE AT YOUR OWN RISK.
 THE PROPERTY IS STEEP, WITH NARROW, AND SOMETIMES WET PATHS.

 - Minimum nights: 1 night

 - Accepts bookings: 12 months out Weeknight discount: 5% off

 You know what would make this trip even better?